 Creating a safe and secure housing community is our top priority.
 We will provide the same measures we use in the rest of our residence halls (e.g., controlled access through a key card), including the student housing across the street from the park.
 The campus and its law enforcement professionals believe that managed, supportive housing (with services and staff) will contribute to making this section of the city safer and more secure for students, members of the community and visitors.

-Will the campus or the developer operate the student housing?
+Will the campus or a private developer operate the student housing?

-Will the housing developer also be responsible for the supportive housing?
+Will the campus or a private developer operate the supportive housing?

 What are the crime statistics associated with the park?

-During the past five years, we have documented 10,102 UCPD-related events in People’s Park.
+Between January 2013 and April 2018, 10,102 UCPD-related events were documented in People’s Park.
 They include calls-for-service and self-initiated activities.
 The total per year is as follows:

 No homicides were reported.